navymerianda/tech-blog/content/post/Handling Missing Data.md

                         dataset$Salary)
 ```

 From the above code, we can see that, we are first trying to identify cells that have NA/missing values, so when a cell with missing value is found, we simply replace it with the mean of the entire column in place, else retain the actual salary.
-If you set na.rm to FALSE, you'll not see the mean resultant change in the actual dataset for the missing value cell.
+If you set `na.rm to FALSE`, you'll not see the mean resultant change in the actual dataset for the missing value cell.